 In this section, I will take you to one of the most diverse cuisines in the world – Vietnamese cuisine.
-With a nice treat of chè bắp (a sweet corn soup), you now have another Vietnamese favorite besides phở.
+With a nice treat of chè bắp (a sweet corn soup), you now have an irresistible Vietnamese dessert.

 Due to having corn and glutinous rice, the delicacy is sweet and somewhat thick (hence pudding in the title).
 With spoonfuls of coconut sauce to the soup, the nutty flavor goes hand in hand with the sweetness and makes your chè bắp tastier to enjoy.

 The best part of the soup is the making process; there is no waste of corn.
 While people put corn kernels in soup for a crunch, they use the leftover corn cobs to strengthen the corn flavor.
 Just simmer them with water for an hour, and your soup will have a more intense taste.